-49 It should be noted, however, that Ha Tinh and Quang Binh, which have both had follow-up projects, are central-coastal region projects with relatively small ethnic minority populations.
+&lt;sup>49 It should be noted, however, that Ha Tinh and Quang Binh, which have both had follow-up projects, are central-coastal region projects with relatively small ethnic minority populations.

-178. There are good arguments for a continuing IFAD presence in provinces projects/programmes have already been implemented.
-But this also reflects, to some degree, both failure to design an appropriate exit strategy and the slow pace of scaling up innovative aspects of these projects.
-IFADsupported interventions deal with a genuine institutional gap in Viet Nam - the absence of a provincial-level coordinating mechanism geared to financing investments for, and providing services geared to, rural poverty reduction.
-The PPMUs are designed to fill this gap, and are recognized as playing a very useful role in coordinating service provision for the rural poor, and in channelling resources and monitoring their effective use.
 When faced with the possibility of a project closing, loss of the PPMU function and of resources flowing into the province, the tendency is to urge the Government to consider a follow-up project.
 IFAD is also reluctant to see both the capital invested and the relationships built up with PPMUs and district and commune structures either reduced or lost completely.
 One solution might be to institutionalize the PPMU function.
 IFAD could support the development of poverty programme coordination units in all provinces with significant numbers of poor rural people - not just in the 11 provinces where it has projects.
 Over time, the costs of these units would need to be absorbed by provincial administrations.
 This requirement could be built into project agreements, with a gradual increase in the percentage of costs met by provincial governments.

 179. The sustainability of the IFAD-supported portfolio in Viet Nam is rated moderately satisfactory (4.)
-This reflects the likely sustainability of some project impact50 and achievements on the ground, as well as the need for exit strategies to ensure the continuation of institutional benefits.
+This reflects the likely sustainability of some project impact and achievements on the ground, as well as the need for exit strategies to ensure the continuation of institutional benefits.
 While IFAD-funded projects routinely include such exit strategies, evidence suggests that there is need for a more systemic approach at the portfolio level, which should be examined as part of the next COSOP.

-Innovation and Scaling up
+Innovation and scaling up